Breach of Lease for Residential Properties

 How much does it cost to pursue/defend a breach of lease action?

-Each case is different and therefore the estimated costs of making or defending an action for breach of lease will vary and will depend on the nature of the breach and the remedy being pursued.
+Each case is different, and therefore the estimated costs of bringing or defending an action for breach of lease will vary depending on the nature of the breach and the remedy being pursued.

 However, most modern leases contain a covenant by a leaseholder to reimburse the landlord for costs the landlord incurs in taking action against a leaseholder for breach of covenant.
 Our team can advise on whether your lease has such a clause.